A Dominant Strategy Truthful, Deterministic Multi-Armed Bandit Mechanism with Logarithmic Regret: The Model: Single Slot SSA

 A click realization $\rho$ represents the click information of every agent at all rounds, that is, $\rho_i(t) =1 $ if agent $i$ received a click in round $t$.
 In a round $t$, only the click information of the allocated agent is revealed after the completion of the round.
 Click information of all other unallocated agents is never known to the planner.

 The agents also have their valuations for each click they receive.
 We work in the `pay per click' setting where the agent pays the search engine for each click received.
-Let the true valuation of agent $i$ be $v_i$ for a click. $v_i$ is a private type of agent $i$ and is never known to the learner.
+Let the true valuation of agent $i$ be $\theta_i$ for a click. $\theta_i$ is a private type of agent $i$ and is never known to the learner.
 However the agent is asked to bid his valuation.
 Let the bid of agent $i$ be $b_i$.
 We denote by a vector $b = (b_1, \ldots, b_K)$ the bid profile of all the agents.
-The central planner wants to ensure that the agents bid their true valuations, that is $b_i$ must be equal to $v_i$.
+The central planner wants to ensure that the agents bid their true valuations, that is $b_i$ must be equal to $\theta_i$.
 Assume that there is a single slot which must be allocated to one of the $K$ agents.
-We denote by $W_i$ the social welfare when agent $i$ is allocated a slot, that is, $W_i = \mu_i v_i$.
+We denote by $W_i$ the social welfare when agent $i$ is allocated a slot, that is, $W_i = \mu_i \theta_i$.
 The social welfare represents the expected valuation of agent $i$ per click.
-If the CTRs of the agents as well as their valuations were known, the planner would have selected the arm with the maximum social welfare, that is, $\mu_i v_i$.
-However neither $\mu_i$ nor $v_i$ is known to the planner.
-Assume $v_{max}$ is the maximum valuation that any agent can have and is common knowledge.
+If the CTRs of the agents as well as their valuations were known, the planner would have selected the arm with the maximum social welfare, that is, $\mu_i \theta_i$.
+However neither $\mu_i$ nor $\theta_i$ is known to the planner.
+Assume $\theta_{max}$ is the maximum valuation that any agent can have and is common knowledge.
+The central agent wants to allocate a single slot to one of the ads in such a way that the net social welfare of the allocation is maximized.

 A mechanism $\mathcal{M} = \left\langle\mathcal{A}, P\right\rangle$ is a tuple containing an allocation rule $\mathcal{A}$ and a payment rule $P$.
 At every time step or round $t$, the allocation rule acts on a bid profile $b$ of the agents as well as click realization $\rho$ and allocates the slot to one of the $K$ agents, say $i$.
 Then $\mathcal{A}(b, \rho, t) = i$.
 Alternatively we denote the indicator variable $\mathcal{A}_i(b, \rho, t) = \mathbbm{1} [\mathcal{A}(b, \rho, t) = i]$.
 The payment rule $P^t = (P_1^t, P_2^t, \ldots, P_K^t)$, where $P_i^t(b, \rho)$ is the payment to be made by agent $i$ at time $t$ upon receiving a click, when the bids are $b$ and for click realization $\rho$.
 As stated earlier $\rho_i(t)$ of the allocated agent alone is observed.
 Also note that the allocation as well as payments in each round $t$ only depends on the click histories till that round.